 All over the world, communities are fractured, people are growing more isolated and we feel internal dis-ease and disconnection.
 What can we do, in our individual and collective lives, to create a shift – a tipping point – to a more inclusive and cohesive world?

 The Wisdom Traditions of Africa and the East give clear practices and guidance.
 Our teachers and ancestors invite us to see more clearly, to become ‘enlightened’, not simply for our own benefit, but to bring cohesion, unity and joy to the world in which we are embedded.
 Our happiness is the happiness of others; the joy of others transmits to us.

 The reach of our impact is not as important as our wholehearted intention.
 Our inter-connectedness means that every action carried out with the wish to benefit others can have a far-reaching effect.
 We might be a parent, wanting to raise children who have the awareness and adaptability to cope with their future world, or the leader of a company or an NPO.
 The scale at which we work depends on our personality and our skillset.
 Our impact, though, can be enormous, if we keep focused on moment-by-moment actions guided by intention.

 During the Still Action Retreat we will explore ways to move within, through a range of contemplative practices, in order to act in the world with greater impact.

 Dr Ela Manga will offer Breathwork practices and many insights from her book ‘Breathe’.

-Dr Lucy Draper-Clarke will share a range of sitting and movement practices.
-These include yin and yang yoga, combined with mindfulness and compassion practices, as well as shadow integration work.
+Dr Lucy Draper-Clarke will share a range of sitting and movement practices, from her up-coming book ‘Awareness in Action‘.
+These include yoga, mindfulness and compassion practices, as well as shadow integration work.

 Our wish, as your facilitators, is that by the end of the retreat, you will: